Soundboard for YouTube

 How Do You Record Soundboard Audio for Video Editing?

-YouTube creators recording for post-production can capture LitPads audio in their DAW or screen recording software through BlackHole.
+YouTube creators recording for post-production can capture LitPads audio in their DAW or screen recording software through LitLink.
 The soundboard output records as a separate audio track that can be edited, moved, and volume-adjusted independently in the video timeline.

 • Separate audio track recording edit soundboard independently from voice